Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 The eponymous protagonist of the game who hardly feels anything more than a sidekick.
 I mean honestly, who even is this guy?
 We know that he's the last of his species, but does that tell us of anything?
 He basically just exists and lets the narrative drag him around.
-He's either bossed around by the Raisin or the Fuzzles, having no real agency on his own... in his own game.
+He's either bossed around by the Raisin or the Fuzzles, having no real agency on his own...in his own game.
 This took its toll, as Munch by [my findings](/imgs/survey/favorite_protagonist.jpg) is the least liked protagonist out of the trio of Abe, him and Stranger.